Georgia-hub/Project-three/README.md

 - Give the player an option to level up after winning so many rounds

 ## **Testing**
+I checked my code through PEP8 numuros times to make sure that all my code was clean with no errors.
+The endgame outcome would not print if or else stament when i got to that stage on the game.
+I fixed this by using an f string, i also used the square brakets instead of the cury within teh fstring to use word that has been radomly selcted for the game, i corrected this.
 I have tested my project along the way as i was writing my code.
 I run into a number of errors, spelling mistakes and coding errors.
 I was able to use google, course work and the slack supports to help give me an idea of my errors after trying to resoved myself.
+I also was getting an error for .upper as i had wrote uppercase. in error, and my text wasn't being displayed in uppercase untill i corrected my error.
+Also when i used /n for a new line this wasnt appearing when tested as i havent put this in a string, i corrected this.
+Another common erros i was getting was tralling white space or not missing out spaces for the correct format.

 ### Responsiveness
-My website is completely responsive, fit for purpose and also fits to scale depeding on the device played on for maximum game play.
-I orginally had an issue with the restart function but in the end after using all my resources this was an extra symbol
+To test the responsiveness of the site, the page was tested through PEP8 and is completely responsive, fit for purpose.
+Also fits to scale depeding on the device played on for maximum game play.
+I orginally had an issue with the restart function but in the end after using all my resources this was an extra symbol.

 ### Testing Validator
 I checked my code through PEP8 numuros times to make sure that all my code was clean with no errors.

 ## **Bugs**
-During the development of Hangman i had a few bugs to overcome which were mostly mistakes.
+During the development of Hangman i had a few bugs to overcome which were mostly mistakes. the main bugs were expected 2 blank lines found.

 ### Fixed Bugs
 Firstly, i couldnt get the import function to work as i mispelt the method keyword in my code.
+I had to remove all the unneeded spaces and put in spaces between my lines of code.
+The endgame outcome would not print if or else stament when i got to that stage on the game.
+I fixed this by using an f string, i also used the square brakets instead of the cury within teh fstring to use word that has been radomly selcted for the game, i corrected this.
 ## **Technology Used**

 ### Languages
-Python
+Python, CI template that uses HTML CSS JS and Node.js

 ## **Deployment**
 I deployed my website on GitHub pages via the following: